EthanJCarter/general-scripts/guideforgit.md

 `git commit -m " "` - commit staged git files with a message containing a descriptor of the nature of the commit (*e.g. "fixed a markdown header"*)

 `git push` - push local commits to the online repository stored on github

+`git fetch` - grab changes from the online repository and bring them to the local version

 ### Viewing logs